Skip to main content

 1 large box of sugar-free cherry gelatin

 Boil water and add cranberries.
-Gently boil for about 10 minutes.
-Add gelatin and cool.
+Gently boil for another 10 minutes.
+Add gelatin, stir to dissolve and then cool.

 1 cup equals 44 calories.